-RITES OF PASSAGE FOR A MODEL RAILWAY - 16: Tender Locomotives And Models
+RITES OF PASSAGE FOR A MODEL RAILWAY - 16: Tender Locomotives, Early And Later 19th Century Classes Onward

-From the early days of steam... to the 1940s.
-Fancy scratch-building some of these?
-(No kits are available for the earliest engines)
+From early steam days to the 1940s.
+Fancy scratch-building one of these?
+(Drawings available from the NRM or 'Head of Steam'*)

 British Railways steam